 It is my greatest pleasure to welcome you to the Faculty of Medical Sciences, The University of the West Indies (The UWI), Cave Hill Campus.
 For our returning students, Welcome back!
-This year is historic as both the University and its Cave Hill Campus celebrate their 75th and 60th anniversaries respectively.
-I take this opportunity as a proud alumnus (like you in a few years) to congratulate the University and the Cave Hill Campus on reaching their respective milestones and maintaining their relevance in Caribbean regionality and development.
+We take immense pride in our academy, The University of the West Indies, which has been a beckon of significance for regional integration, societal advancement and human resources development in the Caribbean.
+The Light Rising from The West!